intel/nauta/docs/user-guide/actions/view_exp_tensorbd.md

 `nctl experiment view -tensorboard <experiment-name>`

-This command exposes a TensorBoard instance with data from the named experiment as above.
+This command exposes a TensorBoard instance with data from the named experiment shown above.

 ----------------------